bb-io/docs/src/content/docs/apps/Contentful.mdx

 ### Entries

 - **Search entries** returns a list of entries.
 Optionally filter by content model, environment, tags and the last updated date.
+- **Search refereced entries** returns a list of all entries that are referenced by the specified entry.
+- **Search links to entry** returns a list of all entries that link to the specified entry.
 - **Find entry by field value** Given a field and a desired value for the field, the first matching entry will be returned.
 - **Get entry** Get details of a specific entry
 - **Add new entry** creates a new entry with the specified content model.